EricFecteau/rust-data-analysis/src/2_data/csv.md

 ## Reading

-You can connect to a CSV file, like the large `./data/lfs_large/lfs.csv` file, without bringing it in memory, with the `LazyCsvReader`.
+You can connect to a CSV file, like the Jan 2024 LFS file `./data/lfs_csv/pub0124.csv`, without bringing it in memory, with the `LazyCsvReader`.
 You can run this section using `cargo run -r --example 2_2_2_read_csv`.

 ```rust
 :dep polars = { version = "0.46", features = ["lazy"] }